italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - It MUST be an array of strings, where each represents a Revocation Assertion Request object.
 Each element MUST contain a signed JWT/CWT as a cryptographic proof of possession to which the Digital Credential to be revoked shall be bound.
 See Section :ref:`Credential Proof of Possession <sec_revocation_credential_pop>` for more details.
       - `[OAuth Status Assertion draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_

-The Revocation Endpoint MUST be provided by the Issuer within its Metadata.
+The Revocation Endpoint MUST be provided by the Credential Issuer within its Metadata.

 Credential Revocation HTTP Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *Credential Issuer* SOULD return an HTTP response with the status code set to 200 and the `status_assertion_responses` array with the related Revocation Assertion Error object.
+The *Credential Issuer* MUST return an HTTP response with the status code set to 200 and the `status_assertion_responses` array with the related Revocation Assertion object.
 The status code 200 MUST be returned if the Revocation Assertion is requested for a valid, non-existent, expired, already revoked or invalid Digital Credential.

 The response MUST: